MaximeV1314/QuantumSimLite-Windows/README.md

-Welcome to QuantumSimLite aplication made by Maxime Vinteler (@maximev1314 on Twitter) !
+Welcome to QuantumSimLite application made by Maxime Vinteler (@maximev1314 on Twitter) !
 This document provides essential information to help you navigate and make the most of the functionalities offered by my software.

 ## Key Features: